 This one stop resource from the Election Assistance Commission has all the information you need to get registered to vote.
-Just print out the form found on the site, fill in your information, and send it to the address provided for your state.
+On the site you can find forms to print, fill in, and send to the correct address in your state.

 Voter Registration Deadlines

 In order to vote, you must be registered in advance.
 Do you know your state’s voter registration deadline?
 Not sure?
 Click here and find out.

 First of all, polling places are required under the Americans with Disabilities Act to meet certain accessibility standards.
 Simply put, individuals with all disabilities have the right to access the polling place and cast their vote.

 For individuals that need assistance with casting their vote, they have the right to get help from a person of their choosing to help them at the polls, including one of the election workers present there.

 Many states offer absentee or mail voting options for people with disabilities that request it.
 Absentee voting allows an individual to mail in their vote as opposed to physically going to their polling place.
 Find more information about your state’s laws HERE.